Skip to main content

 • Published date 28 August 2025

-Headshot of MA Graphic Design Online Course Leader Dr Michaela French
+Headshot of MA Graphic Design Online Course Content Author Dr Michaela French

-UAL Online, MA Graphic Design Online Course Leader Dr Michaela French
+UAL Online, MA Graphic Design (Online) Course Content Author, Dr Michaela French:

 "Sometimes the best learning comes from doing things that don’t go as you imagined."